LewisLee26/Enigmac/README.md

 Enigmacpp is a simulation of the Enigma Machine used by the Germans in WWII written in C++ for Python.

 ## Example
-Here is a simple example of how to set up an enigma machine using its sub-components:
+Here is a simple example of how to set up an enigma machine using its sub-components, encrypt, and decrypt a string:
 ```python
 import enigmacpp